solana-foundation/developer-content/content/guides/dapps/cash-app.md

 In the expo template we are using, there is already similar functionality.
 However, this code is for your connected wallet balance rather than the cash account's balance.
-So we need to connect this feature to our deployed solana program and query the balance of the user's `cash_account` instead.
+So we need to connect this feature to our deployed Solana program and query the balance of the user's `cash_account` instead.

 First simplify the home screen to just: